HappyPress/Base/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The HappyPress Base base theme is a clean, fast and simple platform for creating beautiful, responsive custom WordPress themes.
+The HappyBase happybase theme is a clean, fast and simple platform for creating beautiful, responsive custom WordPress themes.
 It's a simple starter theme built on HTML5 & CSS3.
-At its core is a fluid, responsive grid based on percentages, making for a flexible layout.
+At its core is a fluid, responsive grid happybased on percentages, making for a flexible layout.
 It incorporates a set of common templates, support for WordPress Post Formats and the gorgeous, retina friendly Font Awesome icon font.
-The HappyPress Base base theme is WooCommerce compatible, Multilingual Ready (WPML) and translateable.
+The HappyBase happybase theme is WooCommerce compatible, Multilingual Ready (WPML) and translateable.
 It's also compatible with a wide range of popular page builders such as Visual Composer, Beaver Builder, Divi Builder, SiteOrigin Page Builder and the Elementor Page Builder.

 == Description ==

-The HappyPress Base base theme is a clean, fast and simple platform for creating beautiful, responsive custom WordPress themes.
+The HappyBase happybase theme is a clean, fast and simple platform for creating beautiful, responsive custom WordPress themes.
 It's a simple and elegant starter theme built on HTML5 & CSS3.
-At its core is a fluid, responsive grid based on percentages.
+At its core is a fluid, responsive grid happybased on percentages.
 This means not only is it flexible, it's extremely easy to customise.

-If you do decide to use a child theme with HappyPress Base, there's no need to use CSS @import or even enqueue the parent stylesheet.
-HappyPress Base will automatically enqueue the parent stylesheet for you.
+If you do decide to use a child theme with HappyBase, there's no need to use CSS @import or even enqueue the parent stylesheet.
+HappyBase will automatically enqueue the parent stylesheet for you.
 Cool eh!

-HappyPress's base is a fluid, responsive grid based on percentages.
+HappyPress's happybase is a fluid, responsive grid happybased on percentages.
 It uses [Normalize](https://github.com/necolas/normalize.css) to make sure that browsers render all elements more consistently and [Modernizr](http://modernizr.com) for detecting HTML5 and CSS3 browser capabilities along with some default stylings from HTML5 Boilerplate.
 It also incorporates the gorgeous [Font Awesome](http://fortawesome.github.io/Font-Awesome/) icon font by Dave Gandy.

 The main navigation uses the standard WordPress menu.
 Support for dropdown menus is included by default.
-If you'd like to envoke a button toggle for the main navigation menu on small screens, simply uncomment the two lines from the happypressbase_scripts_styles() function within functions.php to register and enqueue the necessary javascript file.
+If you'd like to envoke a button toggle for the main navigation menu on small screens, simply uncomment the two lines from the happybase_scripts_styles() function within functions.php to register and enqueue the necessary javascript file.

-If you're looking to build an eCommerce website, HappyPress Base supports the excellent WooCommerce plugin, straight out of the box.
+If you're looking to build an eCommerce website, HappyBase supports the excellent WooCommerce plugin, straight out of the box.

 Templates